shmaytz/sysops_ex/README.md

 Install SSH on Kubernetis nodes.

-generate ssh-keys on local machine and copying the pub key to vm's
+Generate ssh-keys on local machine and copying the pub key to vm's

 ```
 ssh-keygen -t rsa